 No, Geico does not offer pay-per-mile insurance.
-However, Geico does have a low-mileage discount and a usage-based insurance program that can make car insurance more affordable if you don’t drive much.
-If you drive fewer than 7,500 miles per year, for example, you could save between 1% and 9% on Geico insurance, depending on where you live.
-Registering for Geico’s usage-based insurance program, DriveEasy, could save drivers up to 20%.
+Geico does have a low-mileage discount for people who drive fewer than 7,500 miles per year and a usage-based insurance program called DriveEasy that can make car insurance more affordable.
+Registering for Geico’s usage-based insurance program could save drivers up to 20%.

 Pay-per-mile insurance is a bit different, since it involves paying a base rate plus a per-mile fee.
 It’s currently offered by one provider, Metromile, in just eight states.
 Geico may be able to provide more robust coverage just as affordably, though, because they offer such a wide variety of discounts.
 But if you need cheaper, low-mileage coverage, you should make sure to compare rates from at least three insurers to confirm you get the best price for your unique needs.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 WalletHub members have a wealth of knowledge to share, and we encourage everyone to do so while respecting our content guidelines